elibroftw/blog.elijahlopez.ca/content/posts/razer-blade-stealth-late-2016.md

 Without perfect lighting, you will not look the same as you do in person.
 If I want a laptop to last until 2032, it will need to have a 1080p webcam.
-This is not compromisable which is why I chose the Razer Blade 14 isntead of its Asus equivalanet.
+This is not compromisable which is why I chose the Razer Blade 14 instead of its Asus equivalanet.
 Your loss Asus.
 It's 2022.
-Gaming laptops are at the level of Macbook Pro's, and that means although Intel suceeded at improving performance significantly, their 13th gen chips should focus entirely on power efficiency.
+Gaming laptops are at the level of Macbook Pro's, and that means although Intel succeeded at improving performance significantly, their 13th gen chips should focus entirely on power efficiency.

 ### Storage

 128 GB storage is enough for non-developers and non-photo/video people.
-I wasn't as knowledeable at programming in 2017 as I am today, which is why that 128 GB got absolutely eaten and requires cleaning up the computer every 2 months or so; If I didn't have to do this, I wouldn't have found out that VSCode does not clean up after itself and creates many folders that aren't required for it to function.
+I wasn't as knowledgeable at programming in 2017 as I am today, which is why that 128 GB got absolutely eaten and requires cleaning up the computer every 2 months or so; If I didn't have to do this, I wouldn't have found out that VSCode does not clean up after itself and creates many folders that aren't required for it to function.